blondie7575/WeeGUI/Documentation.md

 Because view frames are rendered with Mousetext characters, views have limits on how close they can be placed together, and overlapping views may not always look perfect.
 WeeGUI views are drawn with a modern display-list rendering strategy, which means it combines information about all views to make the result look as good as possible within the constraints of the Apple II character set.
 For example, you *can* have Plain views that are separated by only one row, because there is a "double-horizontal-line" character in Mousetext that WeeGUI can use to render horizontal borders close together.
 However, no such character exists for verticals, thus adjacent views must be separated by at least two columns.
 You'll need to experiment a bit to get a sense of what will render well and what won't.

+###Decorated Views

+Decorated views have some special properties associated with them.
+First of all, the scroll arrows that you see are automatically detected for mouse clicking, and WeeGUI will scroll the view for you.
+Naturally, this requires your application to redraw the view in response.
+To facilitate this, the View Action (normally used by things like buttons) will be called for the decorated view when scrolling has taken place.
+You can use this callback to redraw the contents of your view.
+If you are also including your own scrolling method via keyboard, it is convenient to share this same subroutine for redrawing in response to keyboard scrolling.
+See the BASICDEMO sample code in Appendix C for an example of this, and see the Callbacks section above for information on view action callbacks.

 <br>